Tišnov: Geography

 Tišnov is located about 19 km northwest of Brno.
 Most of the municipal territory lies in the Boskovice Furrow, but the northeastern exclave lies in the Upper Svratka Highlands and the southwestern exclave in the Křižanov Highlands.
 The highest point is a contour line at 497 m above sea level, located in the northeastern exclave.
-The town proper is situated on the left bank of the Svratka river.
+The town proper is situated on the left bank of the Svratka River.

 History

 The first written mention of Tišnov is from 1233, in a charter of the Porta coeli Convent in neighbouring Předklášteří.
 Tišnov was originally a market village located on an important trade route.
 It was owned by the Cistercian convert until its dissolution in 1782.
 Already in the 13th century, Tišnov developed into a small town.

 In 1416, King Wenceslaus IV granted Tišnov the right to hold an annual market.
 It was burned down during the Hussite Wars in 1428 and damaged by the Thirty Years' War.
 It was also damaged by fires several times, the largest fire occurred in 1668.
 In 1788, Tišnov was promoted to a town.
 The town was affected by the passage of Napoleonic troops in 1805 and 1809, and by the Austro-Prussian War in 1866.

 A railway line connecting Tišnov to Brno was constructed in 1885, and in 1905 the track was extended to Havlíčkův Brod.
-Until 1918, Tišnov was a part of Austria-Hungary, in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Tišnov was a part of Austria-Hungary.
 From 1918 to the 1930s, the town experienced economic and construction growth.
 The town's debt has slowed down further development, which did not occur again until after World War II.